Follow TV Tropes

 • Taking the place of parent series Star Trek: Discovery, Strange New Worlds faces Star Trek homage The Orville, now revamped with a Big Budget Beef-Up and the subtitle New Horizons.
 Comparisons are further raised with this series returning Star Trek to a tradition episodic format focusing on exploration and diplomacy with the cast once again led by The Captain, whilst The Orville relaxes the comedic elements which defined its launch as it moves from network television to streaming.

 • With Obi-Wan Kenobi, a prequel/interquel set a few years before the start of each franchises' respective starts focusing on fan favorite actors reprising their roles from previous entries in the franchise, and having been made thanks to fans requesting a continuation of their characters' journeys.
-While Kenobi will release on the 45th anniversary of Star Wars, SNW comes out a few weeks early on, ironically enough, May 5th (or "Revenge Of The Fifth").
+While Kenobi was released during the 45th anniversary of Star Wars, SNW came out a few weeks early on, ironically enough, May 5th (or "Revenge Of The Fifth").

 • Babs Olusanmokun replaces Booker Bradshaw as Dr. Joseph M'Benga.

-• Celia Rose Gooding takes over the role of Nyota Uhura from Nichelle Nichols.
+• Celia Rose Gooding takes over the role of Nyota Uhura from the late Nichelle Nichols.

 • Jess Bush assumes the role of Nurse Christine Chapel from the late Majel Barrett Roddenberry (who also originated Rebecca Romijn's role).

-• Paul Wesley will assume the role of Captain James T. Kirk from William Shatner in Season 2 (though he does make an appearance in Season 1's finale first).
+• Paul Wesley takes over the role of Captain (then Lieutenant) James T. Kirk from William Shatner in Season 2 (though he does make an appearance in Season 1's finale first).

 • Dan Jeannotte replaces William Shatner as Captain Kirk's brother Sam.
 Shatner made a blink-and-you-miss-it appearance with a stick-on moustache as Sam's corpse in an episode of the original series; here, several years earlier, Sam is alive and well (moustache and all), serving as a science officer on the Enterprise.